pierrediedhiou/cybersecurity-journey/glossary.md

 the attacker's machine, used to gain remote control
 - **Referrer-Policy** — An HTTP header that controls how much referrer information is sent when a user clicks a link
+- **Request-Response Cycle** — The process where a browser (client) sends an HTTP request to a web server and the server responds with the requested content
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction